 Roberts et al. (2006) studied deep sponge reef communities (18-20 m) in sheltered and exposed locations in Australia.
 They reported greater diversity and cover (>40% cover) of sponges in wavesheltered areas compared with a sparser and more temporal cover in exposed sites (25% cover).
 Erect sponges dominated the sheltered sites while encrusting sponges dominated in exposed locations.
 Jackson (2004) reported that Nemertesia ramosa was intolerant of high wave exposure because it was only found in sheltered areas.
 Faucci et al. (2000) recorded hydroid communities at two sites of different wave exposure and recorded the presence of Obelia dichotoma and Halecium spp. in both the exposed and sheltered sites, but only found Kirchenpaueria sp. in the sheltered site.
 High energy wave action can be detrimental to ascidian populations.
 This is mainly through physical damage to the sea squirts and through the abrasive action of suspended sediment (Jackson, 2008).
 Ciona intestinalis is often dominant in highly sheltered areas such as harbours (Carver et al., 2006).
 Decreases in wave exposure are unlikely to have any effect.
-If dislodged, juvenile and adult Ciona intestinalis have a limited capability to re-attach, given calm conditions and prolonged contact with the new substratum (Carver et al., 2006; Jackson 2008; Millar, 1971) but increases in wave exposure above moderately exposed are likely to cause a proportion of the population to die, especially in the shallower examples of the biotope if the cobbles and pebbles on which the biotope occurs are mobilized by wave action.
+If dislodged, juvenile and adult Ciona intestinalis have a limited capability to re-attach, given calm conditions and prolonged contact with the new substratum (Carver et al., 2006; Jackson, 2008; Millar, 1971) but increases in wave exposure above moderately exposed are likely to cause a proportion of the population to die, especially in the shallower examples of the biotope if the cobbles and pebbles on which the biotope occurs are mobilized by wave action.
 Ascidia mentula has rarely been recorded at depths shallower than 15 m (Svane, 1984), it is possible that damage could occur if subjected to increased wave exposure.

 Sensitivity Assessment.
-The CR.MCR.CFaVS biotope group occurs in moderate water flow and low wave exposure.
-Decrease in wave exposure is therefore not relevant, however, an increase in wave exposure is likely to result in fundamental change.
-Nevertheless, change at the benchmark level of 3-5% in wave height is unlikely to be significant and resistance is therefore assessed as 'High', resilience is 'High' and the biotope is 'Not sensitive' at the benchmark level.
+The CR.MCR.CFaVS complex biotopes occur in moderate energy habitats (moderate water flow and wave sheltered habitats) (Conor et al., 2004).
+However, CFaVS.CuSpH and CFaVS.CuSpH.As are recorded from strong to weak tidal streams and CR.MCR.CFaVS.CuSpH.VS from strong to moderately strong tidal streams in a range of wave exposures from moderately exposed to extremely sheltered.
+Therefore, water flow is probably the most important contributor to water movement in many but not all examples of the biotopes.
+A decrease in wave exposure is probably 'not relevant', however, an increase in wave exposure is likely to result in a fundamental change to mixed faunal turf (XFa) communities.
+Nevertheless, change at the benchmark level of 3-5% in wave height is unlikely to be significant and resistance is, therefore, assessed as 'High', resilience as 'High' and the biotope is assessed as 'Not sensitive' at the benchmark level.